rogorido/sistercities/sistercities.md

 difficulty: 2
 ---

-# Introduction and lesson goals
+# Introduction, lesson goals and data

 Getting data and analyzing them is one of the most important tasks a historian has to face.
 Once you have your data, you have to analyze it.
 For this purpose plots are always an important instrument.
 Using R and the powerful package [ggplot2](http://ggplot2.tidyverse.org/) you can create useful, as well as beautiful plots to look inside your data and to publish in your work.